odybhoja/Ergo-Bounties/submissions/README.md

 ## Review Process

+1. Submit your PR with status `awaiting-review`.
+2. A GitHub Action (`validate-submission-status.yml`) checks if the status is valid.
-1. Maintainers will review your submission
+3. Maintainers review your submission.
-2. If approved, the PR will be merged
+4. If changes are needed, maintainers may update the status to `in-progress` or request changes.
+5. Once approved, maintainers will update the status to `reviewed`.
+6. The PR is merged.
-3. Payment will be processed based on the JSON details
+7. Payment is processed based on the JSON details.
-4. The status will be updated to `paid` once payment is complete
+8. The status is updated to `paid` (usually via separate process or manually).

 For more detailed instructions, see the [submission guide](../docs/bounty-submission-guide.md).